Criiim/Criiim/README.md

 ### 🚀 About Me
 Wassssssup, I'm a Computer Science student and I focus on Machine learning stuff, currently fine tunning my life 🫨.

-Here is the updated Markdown code with JavaScript replaced by C++ in your Languages section.

-Markdown
-# ⚡ Julian Mathew M. Guintu
-**Computer Science Student at Holy Angel University** 🎓
-📍 *Angeles City, Pampanga*

----

 <br>